Search Results

 • Participants with a diagnosis prior to the screening visit (Visit 1) of either: * Biopsy-confirmed primary focal segmental glomerulosclerosis (pFSGS) (based on Investigator's judgement) OR * Genetic focal segmental glomerulosclerosis (FSGS) resulting from a gain-of-function mutation in the transient receptor potential cation subfamily C member 6 (TRPC6) gene (based on historical genetic test)

-• Urine protein-creatinine ratio (UPCR) ≥1500 mg/g based on the mean of the spot urine sample and first morning void urine sample (both assessed by central laboratory) at the screening visit (Visit 1)
+• Urine protein-creatinine ratio (UPCR) ≥1500 mg/g based on the mean of the spot urine sample and first morning void (FMV) urine sample (both assessed by central laboratory) at the screening visit (Visit 1)

 • Known monogenic or syndromic causes of FSGS (with the exception of TRPC6 gain-of-function gene mutations)